 and/or make suitable arrangements for their healthcare needs to be met.
 Continuing NHS Healthcare funding is not means tested.

 You can ask your local Health Board to assess the needs of a person currently receiving care and/or request a retrospective assessment of past care needs.
-However, there is now a one year rolling cut off period for retrospective claims (for example, claims relating to the period 1 October 2015 to 30 October 2016 will need to be submitted to the Health Board by 31 October 2017; claims for care before that period will no longer be considered).
-Currently, there is high demand in Wales for Continuing NHS Healthcare assessments and reviews.
-You may have to wait some time for your claim to be considered, particularly if it was submitted in one of the windows for earlier retrospective claim periods.
-The Ombudsman is aware of the delays some people have experienced in relation to retrospective claims and is satisfied that they are now being addressed.
-He will not normally therefore consider complaints about delay in relation to historic retrospective claims.
+However, there is now a one year rolling cut off period for retrospective claims and claims for care before that period will no longer be considered.
+You may have to wait some time for your claim to be considered.
 More details about the relevant time-frames for submitting a claim and other useful information can be found at web links on the next page.

-If you think that a decision by the Health Board to refuse Continuing NHS Healthcare funding for you, your relative or a person you look after, is flawed, the Ombudsman may be able to help you.
-He can usually look at your complaint if:
+If you think that a decision by the Health Board to refuse Continuing NHS Healthcare funding for you, your relative or a person you look after, is flawed, we may be able to help you.
+We can usually look at your complaint if:

 You may like to consider contacting the following organisations for advice:

 Age Cymru can provide information and advice.
-You can contact them by phone on 0800 169 65 65 or on the internet – www.agecymru.org.uk
+You can contact them by phone on 08000 223 444 or there is more information on their website – www.agecymru.org.uk

-MIND can provide help and advice on a range of mental health issues contact by phone on 02920 395123 or on the internet www.mind.org.uk
+MIND can provide help and advice on a range of mental health issues contact by phone on 0300 123 3393 or there is more information on their website – www.mind.org.uk